Farsho

-Farsho is a village in the district of Bharatpur, Rajasthan in western India.
+Farso is a village in the district of Bharatpur, Rajasthan in western India.
 It primarily has an agricultural economy and its residents are Hindu.
 Firmly focused on education for its children, 100% of school-aged children attend school and it has a 66% literacy rate.

 Geography

 It is located on the bank of the Vand Ganga River and is 2 km from the town of Virampura, 11 km from Ucchain, and 12 km from Bayana Tehseal.

 Government

 This village is a Gram Panchayat, which includes Nagla Navariya, Honta Kaa Nagla, Kurvariya and Farsho.
-Sarpanch of the village is Puran Singh Foujdar.
+Sarpanch of the village is Devi Singh Foujdar.
 The village is a capital kingdom of Jat Maharajah.

 Demographics

 All of its citizens are Hindu.
 As of 2001 India census, Farsho had a population of 4,560.
 Males constitute 54% of the population and females 46%.
 Bharatpur has an average literacy rate of 66%, higher than the national average of 59.5%; with male literacy of 75% and female literacy of 56%.
 15% of the population is under 6 years of age.